Is it better to use a focus rail or the ring on my lens?

 Summary: keep your lens in one place as much as possible.
 For larger subjects, focus by ring, not by rail.

-Tutorials on a few such software packages (ControlMyNikon, Canon EOS Utility, Nikon Camera Control Pro 2) can be found on our Zerene Stacker Tutorials page.
+For use with cameras that do not provide a built-in focus bracketing capability, tutorials on some software packages that can help (ControlMyNikon, Canon EOS Utility, Nikon Camera Control Pro 2) can be found on our Zerene Stacker Tutorials page.
 Other newer applications include qDslrDashboard and DSLR Controller.
 If you're particularly interested in going wireless to a tablet or smartphone, then CamRanger makes a very slick integrated package.

 All of these tools can greatly simplify the task of shooting high quality focus stacks “by ring”, especially using modern AF lenses that often have focus rings that are painfully sensitive to turn by hand.